Charles E. Winegar: Early in the War

-Battery M, First New York Artillery was organized at Lockport, New York in September 1861, and mustered in at Rochester, New York on October 14, 1861.
+Battery M, 1st New York Light Artillery was organized at Lockport, New York, in September 1861, and mustered in at Rochester, New York, on October 14, 1861.
 George W. Cothran of Lockport in Niagara County and Charles E. Winegar of Shelby in Orleans County were the principal organizers.
 Cothran became the captain, and Winegar was commissioned senior first lieutenant.
 (At the time, Winegar was 29 years old.)
 The battery enlisted for three years of service.

 The battery moved to Albany and then to Washington, D. C. While at Camp Barry outside Washington, the battery was incorporated into the First New York Artillery, apparently against the wishes of the members of the unit.

 In January 1862, Cothran’s battery was given six ten-pound Parrott rifles together with teams of horses.
 The unit was assigned to the command of Major General Nathaniel Banks in the Department of the Rappahannock.
-It was positioned at Frederick, Maryland and nearby Point of Rocks.
+It was positioned at Frederick, Maryland, and nearby Point of Rocks.
 The battery finally saw active service in March, when Banks took his forces into Virginia.
 The battery saw action at the First Battle of Winchester on May 25, 1862.
 Winegar, who was ill at the time, still took command of a section of the battery.
 He was mentioned in dispatches for creditable behavior during Banks’ retreat after the battle.
 (Cothran had been arrested on a charge of defrauding the government and faced a court martial.
 He was convicted but was reinstated on June 4.)
 Battery M also served at the Battle of Cedar Mountain, serving on the far right of Banks' line.

 When XII Corps was formed, Cothran’s battery was assigned to the division of Brigadier General Alpheus S. Williams.
 Winegar took charge of the battery for much of this period.
-Major General Henry W. Slocum, new commander of XII Corps, advanced the brigade of Brigadier General Thomas L. Kane and Battery M under Winegar to Loudoun Heights, Virginia near Harper’s Ferry from Pleasant Valley in Washington County, Maryland.
+Major General Henry W. Slocum, new commander of XII Corps, advanced the brigade of Brigadier General Thomas L. Kane and Battery M under Winegar to Loudoun Heights, Virginia, near Harper’s Ferry from Pleasant Valley in Washington County, Maryland.
 Cothran returned in time for the Battle of Antietam, reporting for the battery's conduct in support of XII Corps at the north end of the battlefield near the East Woods.
 Cothran reported helping repulse more than one Confederate charge.

 At the time of the Battle of Fredericksburg, Slocum advanced the corps, including Battery M, to Fairfax Station.
 At the time of the Mud March, the corps advanced to Stafford Court House, where it remained based until the spring of 1863.
 By that time Cothran was absent ill, never returning.
 Winegar was in command at the end of 1862 and would remain so into late 1863.